giantswarm/aws-admission-controller/README.md

 - In a `AWSControlPlane` resource, it validates the Master Node Availability Zones are matching the number of Replicas in the `G8sControlPlane` resource.

 - In a `AWSMachineDeployment` resource, it validates the Machine Deployment ID is matching against `MachineDeployment` resource.
+- In a `AWSMachineDeployment` resource, on creation it validates that the `Cluster` is not deleted.

 - In a `Cluster` resource, the  release version label can only be changed to an existing and non-deprecated release by admin users and users in restricted groups.
 - In a `Cluster` resource, the non-version label values are not allowed to be deleted or renamed by admin users and users in restricted groups.
 - In a `Cluster` resource, the `giantswarm.io` label keys are not allowed to be deleted or renamed by admin users and users in restricted groups.

+- In a `MachineDeployment` resource, on creation it validates that the `Cluster` is not deleted.

 - In a `NetworkPool` resource, it validates the .Spec.CIDRBlock from other NetworkPools and also checks if there's overlapping from Docker CIDR, Kubernetes cluster IP range or tenant cluster CIDR.